j0ni/neumacs/README.md

 So here I am, on my holiday break, making a new config for my emacs.
 Because that's who I am.
 I'm not proud.
 Or tired.

+## But wherefore dot org?

+Because Anatolii did it, and it was cool, so I did it.
+All of my stories start like that.
+I have no original thoughts at all.

+Check out the full thing in so-called "literate" form, [notwithstanding dot org](https://github.com/j0ni/neumacs/blob/master/notwithstanding.org).

 ## Acknowledgements

 I've borrowed liberally from others here, as well as from my own Doom customizations and my prior home-grown config.
 Particularly useful have been: